magento/merchdocs/src/live-search/rules-add.md

    -  Search query starts with - Enter a character or string of text that must be at the beginning of the shopper’s query.
    -  Search query ends with - Enter a character or string of text that must be at the end of the shopper’s query.

-   The results appear in the _Test your rule_ pane.
+   The results appear immediately in the _Test your rule_ pane.
 You can use the _Results per row_ slider in the upper-right to change the number of products in each row.

    ![Rule - simple]({% link live-search/assets/rule-build-test.png %}){: .zoom}
    _Test output from simple rule_